RyanS1ngh/Vue-Structure/README.md

 The main files that handles the pages are inside `/src/pages/` You'll find that they are accurately named.

-(Repeat for npm, pnpm, and bun with respective commands.)

-Once the build process is completed, your application will be ready for deployment in a production environment.

 ## 💪 Support Vuetify Development

 This project is built with [Vuetify](https://vuetifyjs.com/en/), a UI Library with a comprehensive collection of Vue components.
 Vuetify is an MIT licensed Open Source project that has been made possible due to the generous contributions by our [sponsors and backers](https://vuetifyjs.com/introduction/sponsors-and-backers/).
 If you are interested in supporting this project, please consider: